• Dealers Handbook in Maryland

 Although dealer orientation classes aren't required, they're encouraged.

 Anyone who's interested or involved in selling motor vehicles can attend.
-Contact the Business Licensing and Consumer Services Division (BL&CS) for a Dealer Orientation Request Form at (800) 950-1682 or:
+Contact the Business Licensing and Consumer Services Division (BL&CS) for a Dealer Orientation.
+You can only request information by mail or in person:

-The orientation sessions are free and usually given once a month.
-You'll receive a confirmation 7-10 days before the scheduled sessions.
+The orientation sessions are usually given once a month.
+You'll receive a confirmation before the scheduled sessions.

 Finally, as a Maryland motor vehicle dealer, you'll want to be familiar with these dealer-related laws: